10gen/mongo-orchestration/README.rst

 -  **-e, --env** - default release to use, as specified in the config file
 -  **--no-fork** - run server in foreground
+-  **-b, --bind** - host on which Mongo Orchestration and subordinate mongo processes should listen for requests.
+Defaults to "localhost".
 -  **-p** - port number (8889 by default)
 -  **start/stop/restart**: start, stop, or restart the server, respectively